ItsNiklas/domjudge-docker/README.md

 as well, but it defaults to `judgehost`.
 You should also specify a hostname for this container to identify it in the domserver.

-You also need to specify the following kernel parameters on the container host for cgroups: `cgroup_enable=memory swapaccount=1 systemd.unified_cgroup_hierarchy=0`.
+Most importantly: You need to specify the following kernel parameters on the container host to enable cgroups:

+    $ cgroup_enable=memory swapaccount=1 systemd.unified_cgroup_hierarchy=0 isolcpus=2

+This is done by editing `/etc/default/grub` and adding the parameters to `GRUB_CMDLINE_LINUX_DEFAULT`.
+Then run `sudo update-grub` and reboot.

 ## Configuration